MalteArnold/beginner-projects/integer_float/README.md

 float = 3.5
 ```
 ## How to use
-Start with the `Work with` section file in this folder.
-The `Work with` contains some functions and methods to work with this data type.
+Start with the `Working with...` section in this file.
+The `Work with...` contains some functions and methods to work with this data type.
 Get used to this before you start the projects.
 Every project requires you to code a program to fix a problem.
 The solution to the projects is in the same .py file.
 First, try to solve it on your own and only use the solution if you need it.
 ## Recommended order of projects:
 1. shopping_list
 2. receipts